JimBoGate47/dynamic-particles-sim/README.md

 # Dynamic Confined Particles

-This repository contains the code to simulate the dynamics of confined particles.
+This repository contains code for simulating the dynamics of particles confined within a bounded space.
+The simulation models particle interactions, confinement effects, and dynamic behavior over time.

 ## Requirements